kimasplund/timewise-guardian/clients/linux/README.md

-# Timewise Guardian Windows Client
+# Timewise Guardian Linux Client

-A Windows client for monitoring computer usage and integrating with Home Assistant's Timewise Guardian component.
+A Linux client for monitoring computer usage and integrating with Home Assistant's Timewise Guardian component.

 ## Features